Siamese crocodile: Characteristics

 The Siamese crocodile is a medium-sized, freshwater crocodilian, with a relatively broad, smooth snout and an elevated, bony crest behind each eye.
 Overall, it is olive-green, with some variation to dark-green.
-Young individuals measure 1.2 to 1.5 m and weigh 6 to 12 kg, growing to a length of 2.1 to 3 m and a weight of 40 to 120 kg as an adult.
-Three individuals measuring 2.12 to 2.63 m and weighing 40–87 kg had bite force of 2073–4577 N. Large male individuals reach 4 m and 350 kg in weight.
+Young individuals measure 1.2–1.5 m and weigh 6–12 kg, growing to a length of 2.1–3 m and a weight of 40–120 kg as an adult.
+Three individuals measuring 2.12–2.63 m and weighing 40–87 kg had bite force of 2073–4577 N. Large male individuals reach 4 m and 350 kg in weight.

 Distribution and habitat

 The Siamese crocodile inhabits a wide range of freshwater habitats, including slow-moving rivers and streams, lakes, seasonal oxbow lakes, marshes and swamps.

-Since 2000, around 30 sites have been identified in Cambodia that harbour Siamese crocodiles, conservatively estimated to number between 200 and 400 individuals; small population survive in Thailand and Vietnam and in Laos.
+Since 2000, around 30 sites have been identified in Cambodia harbouring Siamese crocodiles, conservatively estimated to number between 200 and 400 individuals; small population survive in Thailand and Vietnam and in Laos.
 In March 2005, conservationists found a nest containing juvenile Siamese crocodiles in the southern Lao province of Savannakhet.

 A small but important population lives in East Kalimantan, Indonesia.